In June 2013, I joined the collaboration and communication group in

-I am currently working at Siemens Corporate Research in the Software Architecture Analysis and Improvement Group, focusing on the areas of Software Quality Assurance, Model-Driven Development & Testing, and Workflow Automation.
+From 2009-2013, I was part of the the Software Architecture Analysis and Improvement Group from Siemens Corporate Research in Princeton, NJ, where I developed novel platforms and applications in the areas of Software Quality Assurance, Model-Driven Testing, and Workflow Automation.

 On Summer 2009 I earned my Ph.D. degree in Software Engineering from the Department of Informatics of the Donald Bren School of Information and Computer Sciences at University of California, Irvine.
 The members of my dissertation committee were David Redmiles (advisor), André van der Hoek and Crista Lopes.